Puri Indah

 The area is one of the rapidly growing neighborhoods which consists of business districts, apartment towers and shopping centers with other civic amenities.
 Because of its strategic location and close proximity to both Soekarno-Hatta International Airport and Port of Tanjung Priok, the area has already turned into a new central business district of Jakarta.

 Block

 Most of the renowned developers of Indonesia are constructing separate block developments within the area.

 Puri Indah CBD

 Puri Indah area is a 180 ha CBD area that will consist of five-star hotels, apartments, suites office towers, convention & exhibition center, international hospital and luxury shopping malls.
-It has been developing and maintained by Pondok Indah Group for about 20 years.
+It is maintained by Pondok Indah Group for about 20 years.

 St. Moritz

 It is an integrated development of about 12 ha, which consists of six apartment towers, office Tower, five-star hotel (JW Marriot), two shopping centers, school, hospital, country club and convention center, which is developed by Lippo Group.
 The six apartment towers and Lippo Office Tower are integrated with Lippo Mall Puri.